March/April 2022 Update

 We will continue to monitor any updates regarding vaccinations, that would be relevant to our field of work and the learners we support.

 At this time, full vaccination against COVID-19 is not mandatory for learners or families.
 The COVID-19 booster shots are also not required for team members, learners, or families.

 Rapid Antigen Screening

-In the event that a team member receives a ‘positive’ result, they will be required to immediately cancel their sessions for the day.
-They will book a COVID-19 test and follow the subsequent recommendations from Public Health.
+In the event that a team member receives a ‘positive’ result, they will be required to immediately cancel their sessions for the day and follow the subsequent recommendations from Public Health.
 We recognize the inconvenience this may cause families, however this is one of the ways we can help slow the spread of COVID-19 in our community and workplace.